netbox-community/ansible_modules/docs/plugins/nb_lookup_lookup.rst

     tasks:
       # query a list of devices
-      - name: Obtain list of devices from Netbox
+      - name: Obtain list of devices from NetBox
         debug:
           msg: >
             "Device {{ item.value.display_name }} (ID: {{ item.key }}) was